-Escambia County Board of Education October 1, 2018 through September 30, 2019
+Pickens County Board of Education October 1, 2019 through September 30, 2020

-The Escambia County Board of Education (the "Board") is governed by a seven-member body elected by the citizens of Escambia County.
-The members and administrative personnel in charge of governance of the Board are listed in Exhibit 15.
-The Board is the governmental agency that provides general administration and supervision for Escambia County public schools, preschool through high school, with the exception of schools administered by the Brewton City Board of Education.
+The Pickens County Board of Education (the "Board") is governed by a five-member body elected by the citizens of Pickens County.
+The members and administrative personnel in charge of governance of the Board are listed in Exhibit 16.
+The Board is the governmental agency that provides general administration and supervision for Pickens County public schools, preschool through high school.

 This report presents the results of an audit the objectives of which were to determine whether the financial statements present fairly the financial position and results of financial operations and whether the Board complied with applicable laws and regulations, including those applicable to its major federal financial assistance programs.
-The audit was conducted in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, as well as the requirements of the Department of Examiners of Public Accounts under the authority of the Code of Alabama 1975, Section 41-5A-12.
+The audit was conducted in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States as well as the requirements of the Department of Examiners of Public Accounts under the authority of the Code of Alabama 1975, Section 41-5A-12.

-An unmodified opinion was issued on the financial statements, which means that the Board's financial statements present fairly, in all material respects, its financial position and the results of its operations for the fiscal year ended September 30, 2019.
+An unmodified opinion was issued on the financial statements, which means that the Board's financial statements present fairly, in all material respects, its financial position and the results of its operations for the fiscal year ended September 30, 2020.